Is Tattoo a Sin in Buddhism?

 Two Golden Fish Meaning And Tattoo

 One of Buddhism's Eight Auspicious Symbols is the image of golden fishes.

 It comprises of two fish that often stand vertically with their heads inclined toward one another.

 Ganges and Yamuna, the two golden fish, were able to freely swim through the problem-filled sea.

 The Conch Shell Meaning And Tattoo

-The right turning conch represents the awakening with the sound of Dharma teachings.
+The conch that rotates to the right symbolizes awakening through the sound of Dharma teachings.

-In addition to Buddha’s throat, the conch also appears as an auspicious mark on the soles, palms, limbs, breast or forehead of a divinely endowed being.
+The conch also appears as an auspicious mark on the soles, hands, limbs, breast, or forehead of a divinely endowed human in addition to Buddha's throat.

 The Lotus Flower Meaning And Tattoo